ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 * a sequence of letters, like `A,B,C`
 * a range of letters, like `A-G`.

+### Reset masks

+In addition to hex values, the strings `all` and `none` can be used, with the meaning of 0xFF..FF and 0x0.

 ## Revision history

 The format version is reflected in the `schemaVersion` property, present in the root object.
 The value of this property follows the semantic versioning requirements ([semver](http://semver.org)).